Skip to product information

 ▸ Adjustable welding current from 10 to 120 A

-▸ Designed for material thicknesses of about 1.5 to 3.0 mm
+▸ Suitable for material thicknesses from 1.5 to 3.0 mm

 How it works and what it is for